NickEagle2400/air-pollution/README.md

 ### Installation

-1. First of all you need to download the package or clone the repository:<br>
+1. First of all you need to download the package or clone the repository:

 HTTPS
 ```sh
   https://github.com/NickEagle2400/air-pollution.git